 - Whip-stitch* down the edge.
 I like the whip-stitch as a finishing stitch because it flows across the fabric, skipping down the grain.
 It gets stuff done quickly.

-Christmas Quilts for Kids by Kids
+Christmas Quilts Made By Kids For Kids

-The best part was that there was something all the kids could do from cutting to pinning to tying.
+The best part about this service project was that there was something all my kids could do from cutting to pinning to tying.
 Even the baby was able to crawl all over stuff and give it her drooling approval.
-Yeah, I’ll be washing these before we donate them.
+Don’t worry, I wash the quilts before we donate them!

 We like to think of sweet babies being wrapped up in the not-fancy-but-made-with-love blankets.
 For a few more ideas on various ways you can serve your community, even the world, please visit this link from Schneider Peeps.